Vinayak-100ni/Q-A-Devops/k8s.md

 ExternalName – maps the service to an external DNS name.

 So essentially, Services act as a consistent entry point and handle discovery, routing, and load balancing, ensuring clients don’t need to track changing pod IP

+##     What is the role of a Kubernetes Ingress controller, and how does it work?
+A Kubernetes Ingress controller manages external access to services, usually HTTP and HTTPS.
+Instead of creating a separate LoadBalancer for each service, I can define Ingress rules that map different paths or hostnames to different services.
+The Ingress controller, like NGINX or Traefik, reads those rules and routes traffic accordingly.
+It also handles things like SSL termination, path-based routing, and host-based routing.
+In simple terms, it’s like a smart router at the edge of the cluster that directs incoming traffic to the right service.